 There are certain techniques that are used by almost all alleged psychics that the deserved to be called basic techniques.
 This involves cold reading (making guesses and getting information from the victim), warm reading (making barnum statements that apply to almost everyone), hot reading (gotten information from researching the victim) and time-shifting (asking a question and claiming that the information was gotten from the spirit world when the victim tells the alleged psychic the information).

-Cold reading: cold reading is perhaps one of the most common and well-known tactic used by alleged psychics.
+Cold reading is perhaps one of the most common and well-known tactic used by alleged psychics.
 It is a technique designed to get the victim to give the alleged psychic the information, and then the alleged psychic takes credit for it and makes it appear that he or she got that information from the deceased loved one.
 The alleged psychic typically employ estimates and guesses that have a high prior probability of being true about the person, often informed by body language, manner of speech, outward appearance and so on.
-If a guess is confirmed, the alleged psychic pushes forward in that direction, hoping that confirmation bias will make the victim forget the hits and remember the misses.
+If a guess is confirmed, the alleged psychic pushes forward in that direction, hoping that confirmation bias will make the victim remember the hits and forget the misses.

-Warm reading: there is a related technique referred to as warm reading.
+There is a related technique referred to as warm reading.
 Some skeptics consider it a type of cold reading, whereas others conceptualize it as an independent technique.
 Warm reading occurs when the alleged psychic uses statements that apply to almost anyone (barnum statements) instead of using cold reading to get the victim to give them information.
 Examples include guessing for a common case of death (such as heart condition or cancer).
 If this technique is combined with inflating probabilistic resources, the supposed psychic has a very high probability of scoring a hit.

-Hot reading: hot reading occurs when the alleged psychic has actually gotten information about the victim beforehand, either from a Google search or probing other people close the victim (such as relatives, friends, TV producers and so on).
+Hot reading occurs when the alleged psychic has actually gotten information about the victim beforehand, either from a Google search or probing other people close the victim (such as relatives, friends, TV producers and so on).
 Then, when they present that information to their victims, it seems like a miraculous discovery and evidence that the alleged psychic can really talk to the dead.
 In reality, they have just gathered that information from living or electronic sources without you knowing it.
 With the popularity of social networking sites like Twitter and Facebook, this is becoming an increasingly powerful technique.

-Time-shifting: time-shifting is a technique that begins with the alleged psychic asking a question.
+Time-shifting is a technique that begins with the alleged psychic asking a question.
 If the victim gives an informative response, the alleged psychic replies that the dead loved one just told him or her that.
 To credulous victims, it may appear that the deceased loved one provided the information before the question was asked.
 In reality, it was the victim that gave that information to the supposed psychic and the supposed psychic tried to make it look like he or she was actually communicating with the dead.